Food Safety & Production Program

 Food Defense for Poultry and Egg Processors

-After the September 11, 2001 terrorist attacks a new emphasis in protecting key areas of the country regained attention.
+After the Sept.
+11, 2001 terrorist attacks a new emphasis in protecting key areas of the country regained attention.
 One of the interest areas was the food supply.
 Food is a prime target that can cause a significant disruption in our everyday lives.
 Poultry and Egg products are no exception.
 Poultry and egg products are one of the main sources of protein in the nation and it's available to a vast majority of the population within our borders.
-We in the poultry industry should turn our focus in protecting our industry from the risk of a disruption from our everyday operations.
+In the poultry industry, we should focus our attention on protecting our industry from the risk of a disruption in our everyday operations.

 USPOULTRY has developed a food defense orientation program for poultry and egg processors.
 USPOULTRY's orientation program focuses on raising awareness on the potential risks that the industry faces and encourage employees to be active participants in protecting products in the workplace.
 The program offers a short orientation video for plant employees that will help you during training activities in your facility.
 It also includes a more detailed presentation for managers and key personnel directly involved in the design and execution of the plan.
 This presentation discusses why you should need to prepare a food defense program, what are the key elements should you take into account and explains why it is important to maintain your plan.
 The food defense orientation program also includes a resource guide to help you start designing your food defense program and it can help you find additional information that can help you improve your existing program.

-Food Defense Programs normally incorporate existing programs like your food safety plan and your access control program.
+Food defense programs normally incorporate existing programs like your food safety plan and your access control program.
 You will realize that several components of your program may be in place and your food defense plan adds additional meaning to what is already being done.
-Food Defense programs along with the other food safety, employee safety, quality and security programs provides an additional layer of insurance to protect lives, jobs, and your entire business.
+Food defense programs along with the other food safety, employee safety, quality and security programs provide an additional layer of insurance to protect lives, jobs and your entire business.

 To request access to this guide, go to the USPOULTRY Training Resources page under "Food Safety" and submit an access request.